Corn fritter: Southern United States

 Traditional corn fritters in the American South use corn kernels, egg, flour, milk, and melted butter.
 They can be deep fried, shallow fried, baked, and may be served with jam, fruit, honey, or cream.
 They may also be made with creamed corn, baked, and served with maple syrup.
 Corn fritters can be made to have a similar appearance to, and thus be mistaken for, johnnycake.

+They are sometimes called corn nuggets.